SickChill/SickChill.Wiki/Settings-explained.md

 `Search Subtitles`
-Enable if you want SickRage to search and download subtitles.
+Enable if you want Sick-Rage to search and download subtitles.
 `Subtitle Languages`
-Add here the subtitle languages you like SickRage to search.
+Add here the subtitle languages you like Sick-Rage to search.
 `Subtitle Directory`
-By default SickRage places the subtitles in your shows folder.
+By default Sick-Rage places the subtitles in your shows folder.
 With this setting you can store them all in one folder.
 `Subtitle Find Frequency`
-Set how frequent SickRage should search for subtitles in hours.
+Set how frequent Sick-Rage should search for subtitles in hours.
 `Subtitles History`
 Enable if you like to see an entry on the history page if a subtitle is downloaded.
 `Subtitles Multi-Language`
 Some media players dont support language codes behind the subtitles like Game of Thrones S01E01_EN.srt If that is the case disable this setting and the subtitles will be named without the _EN addition.
 `Embedded Subtitles`
 MKV episodes can have build-in subtitles.
-If you want to ignore those enable this setting so SickRage can search for subtitles itself.
+If you want to ignore those enable this setting so Sick-Rage can search for subtitles itself.
 `Extra Scripts`
 This allows you to run an script after a subtitle was downloaded.
 Can be useful if you want to insert the subtitle into an MKV file etc.

 #### Subtitle Plugins

-* Here you can enable the preferred subtitle providers where SickRage should search for subtitles.
+* Here you can enable the preferred subtitle providers where Sick-Rage should search for subtitles.

 ![subtitles-plugin](https://cloud.githubusercontent.com/assets/7928052/13013550/34339ec2-d1b0-11e5-8d72-3b089ce5b719.png)